chuongnm/customer_churn/README.md

 Objectives:
 1. Develop a customer churning model: Create a predictive model to assess the probability that a customer might churn from the company's products.
+2. Advocate data-driven decisions using the results from this model.
-2. Develop real-time actionable recommendations: Build tools that offer immediate and practical suggestions for stakeholders to mitigate churn and enhance customer retention.
+3. Present real-time actionable recommendations: Build tools that offer immediate and practical suggestions for stakeholders to mitigate churn and enhance customer retention.

 Processes:
 1. Data Transformation: Prepare and manipulate the data for analysis, ensuring it is suitable for building a predictive model.